JuliaMath/Roots.jl/README.md

 * Bisection-like algorithms.
 For functions where a bracketing interval is known (one where `f(a)` and `f(b)` have alternate signs), the `Bisection` method can be specified.
 For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions.
 For others, an algorithm of Alefeld, Potra, and Shi is used.
 These methods are guaranteed to converge.

-  For typically faster convergence -- though not guaranteed -- the `FalsePosition` method can be specified.
-This method has one of 12 implementations for a modified secant method to potentially accelerate convergence.

 * Several derivative-free methods are implemented.
 These are specified through the methods `Order0`, `Order1` (the secant method), `Order2`